Spring Festivals in Quebec: Must-See Cultural Events and Outings

 VISUAL ARTS

-Spring in Quebec City sees murals blooming in Saint-Roch and Limoilou.
-Local and international artists transform building facades into open-air galleries, refreshing the urban landscape each year.
+Spring in Quebec sees murals bloom in Saint-Roch and Limoilou.
+Local and international artists transform building facades into open-air galleries, refreshing the urban decor every year.

 NEIGHBORHOODSSaint-Roch, Limoilou